-This project aims to establish a research programme to carry out high quality evaluations of community-based food production initiatives in low and middle-income countries.
+This project aimed to establish a research programme to carry out high quality evaluations of community-based food production initiatives in low and middle-income countries.

 Small island developing states (SIDS) have some of the highest rates globally of obesity, diabetes and related non-communicable diseases.
 A diet of highly processed foods over fruit, vegetables and fibre is a major determinant of this burden.

-A systematic scoping review will be used to explore what is known on community-based food production initiatives in SIDS, including their number and distribution, characteristics, and their positive and negative impacts on health, social and economic wellbeing and the environment.
-The protocol is available on the full project webpage and results under review are available upon request.
+A systematic scoping review explored what is known on community-based food production initiatives in SIDS, including their number and distribution, characteristics, and their positive and negative impacts on health, social and economic wellbeing and the environment.
+The protocol is available on the full project webpage.

-This project is funded by an MRC Global Challenges Foundation Award (MR/P025250/1).
+This project was funded by an MRC Global Challenges Foundation Award (MR/P025250/1).